Tottenham Hotspur v Leeds United

 Published

-BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Sunday's Premier League game between Tottenham Hotspur and Leeds United.Full Article
+BBC Local News: London -- Preview followed by live coverage of Sunday's Premier League game between Tottenham Hotspur and Leeds United.Full Article

 Published

-BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Sunday's Premier League game between Tottenham Hotspur and Leeds United.Full Article
+BBC Local News: London -- Preview followed by live coverage of Sunday's Premier League game between Tottenham Hotspur and Leeds United.Full Article

-Here's every single word the Tottenham Hotspur head coach Antonio Conte said ahead of the Premier League match against Leeds United..
+Here's how we reckon the Tottenham Hotspur head coach will line up his team to face Leeds United in the Premier League on Sunday

+We got our Tottenham Hotspur correspondents to choose the team they reckon Antonio Conte could pick to face Leeds United on Sunday